scoutforpets/date-holidays/docs/specification.md

 On any rule it is possible to disable it for a given date.
 For every year an entry can be applied to the list.

-E.g. in case that the 4th Monday in November is the 2015-11-23 then the day will not be an holiday.
+E.g. in case that the 4th Monday in November is the 2015-11-23 then the day will not be a holiday.

 ```
 days: